Statistical properties of the gravitational force through ordering statistics

-We present the steps to reach the expression of the probability density function of force $\textbf{F}$ for non-correlated particles with equal mass $m$.
-In this case, the joint probability function $f$ is the product of the constant probability density function for each particle given by $1/V$.
-The probability that the $n$ particle occupies the volume $d\textbf{x}^{3N}$ is given by
+where $f(\mathbf{x}_1, \dots, \mathbf{x}_N)$ is the joint probability density function for finding the $N$ particles at positions $\mathbf{x}_1, \dots, \mathbf{x}_N$.
+For a Poisson-like distribution of particles, the joint probability function $f$ factorizes into the product of constant probability densities for each particle, given by $1/V$, such that: